 Answer: Tel Aviv

-44. In 2018, PepsiCo acquired what Israel-based company, who moved the production of their flagship appliances out of the West Bank due to pressure from activists three years before?
+44. In 2018, PepsiCo acquired what Israel-based company, who moved the production of its flagship appliances out of the West Bank due to pressure from activists three years before?

 Answer: SodaStream